alecmuffett/ready-made-twitter-searches/raw-searches.md

 	OR "teens"
 	)
     AND ( ## scope keywords
+	"5rightsfound"
+	OR "barnardos"
+	OR "campaign"
-	"facebook"
+	OR "facebook"
+	OR "government"
 	OR "instagram"
+	OR "iwf"
+	OR "mcfcharity"
 	OR "messenger"
-	OR "whatsapp"

-	OR "5rightsfound"
-	OR "iwf"
 	OR "nspcc"
 	OR "online"
+	OR "ukhomeoffice"
+	OR "whatsapp"
 	)
     )